-Fees are assessed each term and are to be paid in the Admissions and Records office on main campus or at the Ft.
-Irwin or Miramar centers.
+Fees are assessed each term and are to be paid online or in the Admissions and Records Office on main campus or at the Ft.
+Irwin campus.
 All fees are due at the time of registration.
 These include enrollment fees, ASB fee, materials fee, and if applicable, nonresident fees.
-Fees may be paid to the Admissions & Records Office via cash, check, money order, VISA or MasterCard.
+Failure to pay fees does not drop a student from a class.
+Fees may be paid to the Admissions & Records Office via cash, check, money order, VISA, or MasterCard.
 Stopping payment on a check does not constitute a withdrawal from classes and will result in a \$10 charge.

-All fees are subject to change without notice by action of the California Legislature, the California Community Colleges Board of Governors or the Board of Trustees of the Barstow Community College District.
+All fees are subject to change without notice by action of the California Legislature, the California Community Colleges Board of Governors, or the Board of Trustees of the Barstow Community College District.